patrykpilek/php-for-beginners/README.md

 - [ ] An Introduction to HTML
   - The language of web pages: an introduction to html
   - Use head and body elements to structure an html document
+  - Structure the content of your page using heading and paragraph elements
 - [ ] Mixing PHP and HTML
 - [ ] An Introduction to Databases
 - [ ] Multiple Pages in PHP